All samples ship for FREE when you order 5 samples or more!

 If possible, drill holes before installing tile.
 Drilling from both sides can ensure a cleaner finish if the hole will be visible after installation.
 Using a new diamond coring bit (for large holes) or spade bit (for small holes) with a diamond tip made for glass drilling will give the best results.
 Lubricating the bit and tile surface with a continuous spray of oil/water mix will prolong the life of bits and provide a better-finished edge.
 When possible, the use of a jig will ensure precise placement of holes to be drilled.

 Non-sanded grout that is latex or polymer modified and compliant with A118.4 should be used for our glass material.
-If sanded grout must be used for technical or aesthetic reasons, gentle application of grout with a soft rubber float is recommended to minimize the possibility of surface scratching.
-A ?mock up? or testing installation should be executed to ensure results are acceptable.
+If sanded grout must be used for technical or aesthetic reasons (such as with mosaics with larger grout joints), gentle application of grout with a soft rubber float is recommended to minimize the possibility of surface scratching.
+A mock up or testing installation should be executed to ensure results are acceptable.